 The Town of Bellingham Department of Public Works (DPW) is committed to providing our customers with high-quality drinking water that meets or surpasses state and federal standards for quality and safety.
-Along with our upgrades in water treatment, we annually perform thousands of dollars' worth of water quality tests to ensure that we provide sufficient quantities of safe drinking water.
+We annually perform thousands of dollars' worth of water quality tests to ensure that we provide a sufficient quantity of safe drinking water to our customers.

 Bellingham water is safe to drink.
-The tasks the Bellingham DPW must perform as a public water supplier under the Federal Safe Drinking Water Act insure that to be the case.
-We are pleased to compile this annual report that summarizes the 2016 calendar year water quality testing and hope it reassures our customers of the safety of our tap water.
+That is a task the Bellingham DPW must perform as a public water supplier under the Federal Safe Drinking Water Act.
+We are pleased to compile this annual report that summarizes the 2020 calendar year water quality testing and hope it reassures our customers of the safety of our tap water.